Skip to main content

 1. Start new nodes: New Apache Kafka® nodes are started alongside the existing nodes.

-2. Join cluster: The new nodes join the Apache Kafka cluster once they are running.
+2. Join the cluster: The new nodes join the Apache Kafka cluster once they are running.

 note